Hyperparticle/udify/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

-UDify is a single model that parses Universal Dependencies (UPOS, UFeats, Lemmas, Deps) jointly, accepting any of 75 supported languages as input (UD v2.3).
+UDify is a single model that parses Universal Dependencies (UPOS, UFeats, Lemmas, Deps) jointly, accepting any of 75 supported languages as input (trained on UD v2.3 with 124 treebanks).
 This repository accompanies the paper, "[75 Languages, 1 Model: Parsing Universal Dependencies Universally](https://arxiv.org/abs/1904.02099)," providing tools to train a multilingual model capable of parsing any Universal Dependencies treebank with high accuracy.
 This project also supports training and evaluating for the